opemvbs/autohookbase_twitter/README.md

 ## Updates

+- Updated script to attach the URL of the posted tweet in direct message to users.
 - Updated script to be able to set followers and tweets requirements from user sending message to the bot.
 - Updated script with catch error functions.